-I knew that the files were similar to a Cricut’s files (they both cut SVG files) and that there was a lot of crossover between Cricut and Glowforge crafters.
+I knew that the files were similar to a Cricut’s files (they both cut SVG digital files) and that there was a lot of crossover between Cricut and Glowforge crafters.
 But the Glowforge could do things my Cricut can’t (and vice versa!) and I wanted to expand the types of crafts I was making while staying in the “cutting machine” category I love.

-When we moved to Washington a few months ago, I knew I would finally be able to get one.
+When we moved to Washington in 2020, I knew I would finally be able to get one.
 I went from working in a tiny bedroom space to having a larger studio—which meant that I now have the space for a Glowforge.
-So I ordered one and I’ve spent the last few months getting to know my machine!
+So I ordered one and I’ve spent year and a half getting to know my machine!
 I may not be a total Glowforge expert, but I have enough projects under my belt to feel comfortable sharing how to use the machine with you!

-I’m going to start sharing Glowforge crafts (don’t worry Cricut fans, I’ll still be writing Cricut tutorials!), but wanted to write a Glowforge basics post so that I could reference it in those posts.
+I’m going to start sharing Glowforge crafts (don’t worry Cricut fans, I’ll still be writing Cricut tutorials!), but wanted to write a Glowforge basics post so that I could reference its capabilities in these upcoming tutorial posts.
 If you’re curious about this laser cutting machine, this post is for you!

 What is a Glowforge?